stormpath/stormpath-sdk-php/README.md

 On your project root, install the the SDK with its dependencies:

     php composer.phar install

-### Download the source code

-Download the [master branch zip file][sdk-zip] which includes the latest version of the SDK and its dependencies, with the exception of Guzzle (the Http client).

-The Guzzle Http dependency can be installed via PEAR (version 3.7.4 is the minimum required).
-[Click here to visit the Guzzle PEAR installation instructions.][guzzle-installation-pear]

-Once you download the library, move the stormpath-sdk-php folder to your project directory and then include the library file:

-    require '/path/to/stormpath-sdk-php/src/Stormpath/Stormpath.php';

 You're ready to connect with Stormpath!